Kendi42/Small-Business-Ecommerce-Site/README.md

 <img src="https://github.com/Kendi42/Small-Business-Ecommerce-Site/blob/2885b3bfd79a6dc0f1c859e44d9ec1684cba0e1d/Project%20Screenshots/Store%20created.png" width="1280" height="800"/>

 ## Merchant-Side Store Front
-<p> By clickign on their store, the user can access their store front from the merchant side.
+<p> By clicking on their store, the user can access their store-front from the merchant side.
 Here they can create new products that get shown to the other users of the platform</p>
 <img src="https://github.com/Kendi42/Small-Business-Ecommerce-Site/blob/2885b3bfd79a6dc0f1c859e44d9ec1684cba0e1d/Project%20Screenshots/Merchant%20side%20store%20front.png" width="1280" height="800"/>

 ## Creating a new Product